 Skip to main content

-OAuth 2.0 is an industry-standard authorisation framework that allows applications to access Pleo data securely on behalf of a customer, without requiring the customer to share their login credentials.
+OAuth 2.0 is an industry-standard authorisation framework that allows integrations to access Pleo data securely on behalf of a customer, without requiring the customer to share their login credentials.
 Instead of passwords, OAuth 2.0 uses access tokens, which grant limited, controlled access to specific resources and actions.
 This allows integrations to operate securely while ensuring customers remain in control of their data.
 OAuth 2.0 is the recommended authorisation method for most Pleo integrations.
+Because OAuth 2.0 terminology can vary between platforms, the following definitions explain how these concepts are used within the Pleo Partner platform.

 When to use OAuth 2.0